 Make a Floor Plan

-One of the best ways to unlock the secret to making your rectangular living room layout livable is to create a scaled floor plan for a rectangular room, measure the width of a short wall and a long wall.
-Measure the width of doorways, windows and any other architectural features such as a fireplace.
-To mark their exact location on each wall, start in a corner and measure the distance to the edge of each feature.
-Then measure the width and depth of each furniture piece if the room is already furnished.
-Record all of your measurements, taking care to label each.
-On 1/4-inch graph paper, draw the outline of the room, and make each square equal 1 square foot of space.
-Use another sheet to draw scaled furniture shapes and cut them out, or make photocopies of the room outline and draw in different arrangement ideas.
+One of the best ways to unlock the secret to making your rectangular living room layout livable is to create a scaled floor plan.
+First, measure the width of a short wall and a long wall.
+Then, measure the width of the doorways, windows, and any other architectural features, such as a fireplace, and mark their exact location on each wall.
+Start in a corner and measure the distance to the edge of each feature.
+Next, measure every piece of furniture you plan to use in your space.
+Record all of your measurements, taking care to label each one.

 Determine Traffic Flow

-The easiest way to determine traffic flow in a rectangular living room is essential.
+Determining traffic flow in a rectangular living room is essential.
 You don't want to create a space that is a hassle to get in and out of or to walk through.
 The easiest way to do this is to stand in a doorway and walk from one entryway to another.
-If the room is already furnished, make note of any obstacles you had to walk around.
+If the room is already furnished, make note of any obstacles you encountered.
 Use dotted lines or lines with arrows to sketch traffic flow patterns on your floor plan.
-Indicate which way doors open by drawing a small arc between a line representing the open door and the wall, which should form a 90-degree angle.
+Indicate which way doors open by drawing a small arc (which should form a 90-degree angle) between a line representing the door and the wall.

 Depending on the size of the room, rectangular living rooms often have more than one focal point.
-Architectural features such as a fireplace, art nook or large picture window are built-in focal points.
-An entertainment center, wall-mounted television, sculpture, large piece of wall art or piano could serve as a second focal point.
+Architectural features such as a fireplace or large picture window are built-in focal points.
+An entertainment center, wall-mounted television, sculpture, large piece of art, wall of shelving, or a piano could serve as a second focal point.
 You could even reserve a cozy corner on one end for gathering, meditating, or reading.
-Divide the floor plan by arranging seating furniture around each focal point, creating at least two separate conversation areas.
+Divide the floor plan by arranging seating areas around each focal point, resulting in at least two separate conversation zones.

-A room can feel cluttered if you don't provide adequate space for major walkways or leave space to maneuver between furniture pieces.
-Major walkways, which should follow the path of the traffic flow lines on your floor plan, require a minimum of 3 feet.
-A walkway between two pieces of furniture should measure at least 2.6 feet.
+Any room in the house will feel cluttered if you don't provide adequate space to maneuver between furniture pieces.
+Major pathways require a minimum of 3 feet.
+A walkway between two pieces of furniture should measure at least 2.5 feet.
 Leave 18 inches between the coffee table and sofa or 12 inches between the coffee table and an armchair.
 If you have an open layout, consider the traffic flow in and out of adjacent spaces, like the dining room.